cedrickchee/YDKGo/content/docs/language/pointers/_index.md

 main, it's already executed a bunch of code from the run time.

 Any time a goroutine makes a function call, what it's going to do is take some memory off the stack.
 We call this a frame of memory.
-It's gonna slice a frame of memory off the stack.
+It will slice a frame of memory off the stack.

 The stack memory in Go starts out at 2K.
 It is very small.
 It can change over